 July 11, 1861: By a vote of 32 to 10, the Senate expelled 10 absent Southern members.

 July 21, 1861: Members of Congress gathered about 30 miles outside of Washington, some with picnic lunches, to witness the Battle of Bull Run.
 In what became known as the “Picnic Battle,” civilian spectators expecting an easy Union victory were swept up by Union troops fleeing the battlefield in retreat.

-December 10, 1861: The Joint Committee on the Conduct of the War began overseeing the war effort.
-Chaired by Senator Benjamin Wade of Ohio, this congressional investigating committee met 272 times over the next four years.
+December 10, 1861: The Joint Committee on the Conduct of the War began investigating the war effort.
+Chaired by Senator Benjamin Wade of Ohio, this congressional committee met 272 times over the next four years.

 February 5, 1862: The Senate expelled Indiana senator Jesse Bright for disloyalty, the last senator expelled for support of the Confederacy.

 February 18, 1862: The Confederate Congress convened in Richmond, Virginia.
 Among the members of the newly formed Confederate Senate were several former U.S. senators.